callysto/training-manual/markdown/Introduction.md

-   As a Callysto creator, you're undoubtedly so far removed from the K-12 experience that unlike Principal Skinner: You are out of touch.
+   As a Callysto creator and developer, you're undoubtedly so far removed from the K-12 experience that unlike Principal Skinner: You are out of touch.
 Say these words out loud "I am out of touch".
 You need to keep this in mind that for every notebook you create, and adapt your writing/teaching style accordingly.
 Continuously ask yourself "Would someone who knows absolutely nothing about anything contained within this topic understand the explanation I've given?".
 Almost certainly, in regards to the first draft of your notebook the answer to that question will be no. Something that is now second nature to you from years of experience around either the subject matter and Python (or both), is likely to be completely foreign to a K-12 student who has never seen a line of code before.
 It is imperative that you are clear and explicit in your explanations - but also in a way that your audience can understand.

  ## Example...
 Example